psanse/BitGraph/install/README.md

 ```
 # Standalone CMake Project
 For `find_package` to succeed, the CMake variable `BitGraph_DIR` must be set to the installation path (*~/install/lib/cmake/BitGraph* in this example).
-To build this CMake project, from the ROOT folder of BitGraph it is necessary to proceed as follows:
+To build the appropiate CMake scripts for this CMake project, from the ROOT folder of BitGraph proceed as follows:

 ```plaintext
 cd src